IBM-Cloud/Kitura-Starter/README.md

 Once the server starts, you should see the message _Listening on port 8090_ as shown above.
 Note that the executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`.

 3) Open your browser at [http://localhost:8090](http://localhost:8090) to access the welcome page for the Kitura-Starter-Bluemix app.
 This page displays static HTML content served from the Kitura-based server application.
-Explore the `public` folder to see the HTML file and resources in it.
+You can explore the `public` folder in the repo to see the HTML file and related resources (e.g. images, CSS file)

-4) To access a plain text greeting, point your browser to: [http://localhost:8090/hello](http://localhost:8090/hello).
+4) To access a plain text greeting, point your browser to [http://localhost:8090/hello](http://localhost:8090/hello).

-5) To perform a `POST` operation, use your preferred REST client (e.g. [Postman](https://www.getpostman.com/)) to send a string to the following endpoint: [http://localhost:8090/hello](http://localhost:8090/hello).
+5) To perform a `POST` operation, use your preferred REST client (e.g. [Postman](https://www.getpostman.com/)) to send a string to [http://localhost:8090/hello](http://localhost:8090/hello).
 You should get a text response that includes the string you sent to the endpoint.

-6) To receive a JSON payload, point your browser to: [http://localhost:8090/json](http://localhost:8090/json).
+6) To receive a JSON payload, point your browser to [http://localhost:8090/json](http://localhost:8090/json).

 ## Pushing the application to Bluemix
 ### Using the Deploy to Bluemix button